 Employment lawyers focus on protecting the legal rights of employees and help them figure out violations of state and federal harassment and discrimination laws and understand employment contracts.
-Employers who believe or suspect that their employers have wrongfully denied them benefits or fair wages, retaliated against them, fostered or ignored a hostile working environment, or violated other employment rights, our employment law lawyers in the Bay Area can help determine the best legal options for you.
+Employers who believe or suspect that their employers have wrongfully denied them benefits, retaliated against them, fostered or ignored a hostile working environment, or violated other employment rights, our employment law lawyers in the Bay Area can help determine the best legal options for you.

 The Bay Area employment attorneys at Bogaards Law help employees with all sorts of employment rights violations:

 Federal and state discrimination laws make it unlawful for employers to discriminate against employees on the basis of: